Planning a visit to Cape D’Aguilar? We are here to help.

 Continue all the way down the slope and you will arrive at a fork again, one continuing forward and one towards the right.
 The path to the right takes you to the beach and its various attractions such as the Crab Cave and dramatic lookout points.

 The path continuing forward takes you to a parking lot, but on the left of that parking lot is a small path that leads to the Thunder Cave.

 Stroll along the beach, check out the stunning geological features, take some photos and fully enjoy this beautiful nature’s creation before heading back the same way you came from!

 Things To Do In Cape D’Aguilar, Hong Kong

 Though we haven’t actually been on the beach of Garbage Bay itself, we have actually heard good things about it.
 Volunteering efforts have removed a lot of the trash that naturally flows up ashore here (due to its location).
 The issue is getting better day by day.

 From what we could see from above, the Garbage Bay looked like it was fairly clean on the day of our visit.
-Though we assume that it could fluctuate quite a bit depending on that last time it was clean and how much rubbish it has accumulated.
+Though we assume that it could fluctuate quite a bit depending on the last time it was cleaned and how much rubbish it has accumulated.